Dolphin-class submarine

 The Dolphin class (הצוללות מסדרת דולפין) is a diesel-electric submarine developed in Israel and constructed by Howaldtswerke-Deutsche Werft (HDW) in Kiel, Germany, for the Israeli Navy's Shayetet 7 flotilla.
-The first boats of the class were based on the export-only German 209-class submarines, but modified and enlarged.
-The Dolphin 1 sub-class is slightly larger than the German Navy Type 212 in length and displacement.
-The three newer air-independent propulsion (AIP) equipped boats are similar to the Type 212 vessels in underwater endurance, but are 12 m longer, nearly 500 tonnes heavier in submerged displacement and have a larger crew than either the Type 212 or the Type 214.
+The first three boats of the class were based on the export-only German 209-class submarines, but modified and enlarged.
+This Dolphin-I sub-class is slightly larger than the German Navy Type 212 in length and displacement.

+Israel later procured three newer air-independent propulsion (AIP) equipped Dolphin-II boats.
+The first two are similar to the Type 212 vessels in underwater endurance, but are 12 m longer, nearly 500 tonnes heavier in submerged displacement and have a larger crew than either the Type 212 or the Type 214.
+The final Dolphin-II boat, INS Drakon, is longer still at 74 metres, and possess a distinctively long sail.